Week 3 takeaways: Panic time for Cowboys, Raiders?

 Making his season debut, Carson Wentz throws his first touchdown pass on a 13-yard strike to Dallas Goedert.

 The offense is the reason why the Colts are 1-2.
-They were only 1-of-5 in the red zone on Sunday, even after the defense forced two turnovers inside the Eagles' 20-yard line (the Colts only came away with two field goals).
+They were one-for-five in the red zone on Sunday, even after the defense forced two turnovers inside the Eagles' 20-yard line (the Colts came away with only two field goals).
 "It's a letdown for us offensively," receiver T.Y.
 Hilton said.
 "The defense, they played their hearts out again.
 We have to match the defense's intensity."
-The Colts could back on track next week against the winless Texans. -- Mike Wells
+The Colts can get back on track next week against the winless Texans. -- Mike Wells

 Carolina Panthers 31, Cincinnati Bengals 21

-Cam Newton seemed surprised when told that running back Christian McCaffrey, who'd never rushed for more than 66 yards in an NFL game, had 184 yards on Sunday.
+Cam Newton seemed surprised when told running back Christian McCaffrey, who'd never rushed for more than 66 yards in an NFL game, had 184 yards on Sunday.
 "That's it?'' he said.
 McCaffrey ran effectively between the tackles as he did in college.
-The entire offensive output was more like what offensive coordinator Norv Turner envisioned when he was hired, as Newton also rushed for two touchdowns and passed for two more.
+The entire offensive output was more like what coordinator Norv Turner envisioned when he was hired, as Newton also rushed for two touchdowns and passed for two more.
 Carolina enters the bye week at 2-1. -- David Newton

 The Bengals couldn't stop the run and didn't help themselves by committing four turnovers and failing to capitalize on offensive opportunities late in the game.
 They couldn't come up with that killer turnover like they did in the first two weeks (although they came close) and several Bengals players felt like they beat themselves.
 Considering how many missed opportunities they had, there's reason to be hopeful they'll turn it around with linebacker Preston Brown likely making his return next week against Atlanta. -- Katherine Terrell